Need a Council permit?

 - Structural Drawings

 Once the application is lodged, the Certifier may request further information, known as RFI’s.
 This can be a long and drawn out process depending on the amount of RFI requests, which can sometimes be extensive.
-Sometimes the Certifier may advise that a Planning Permit will be necessary.
+Or they may advise that a Planning Permit will be necessary.
 A Building Permit can only be obtained after a Planning Permit is obtained.
-Please note – our Permit Fee does not cover any costs associated with Planning Permits.
+Our Permit Fee does not cover any costs associated with Planning Permits.

-Once all RFI’s have been provided and accepted, a Building Contract must be signed, Builders Warranty Insurance (where applicable) obtained (also not covered by Permit Fee) and then both are forwarded to the Certifier to have the Permit issued.
+Once all relevant information (RFI’s) have been provided and accepted, a Building Contract must be signed, Builders Warranty Insurance (where applicable) obtained (also not covered by Permit Fee) and then both are forwarded to the Certifier to have the Permit issued.
 Only then can the construction commence.

 Inspections can be required during and after construction in order to receive the final certification.